ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 MVP coming soon!
 Contact us on [telegram](https://t.me/h_comfort) if you'd like to be part of our closed alpha group.

 ## Prerequisites and dependencies

 The following document assumes that:

 - a contemporary Linux distribution (e.g. Debian 12, Ubuntu 24.04, RHEL 9) with libssl and libcrypto libraries is ready to use
-- docker and docker-compose are installed
+- docker and docker-compose (or docker compose) are installed
 - user operating ivynet can control docker, e.g. is a member of the docker group
 - the ivynet has been installed and is available in the PATH
 - and that the user's ECDSA account has already registered as an operator on the Eigenlayer network.
 [If not, go here!](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation)